MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/index.md

 Azure Virtual Datacenter is an approach to making the most of the Azure cloud platform's capabilities while respecting an enterprise's security and governance requirements.

 Compared to traditional on-premises environments, Azure allows workload development teams and their business sponsors to take advantage of the increased deployment agility that cloud platforms offer.
-However, as your cloud adoption efforts expand to include mission-critical data and workloads, this agility may conflict with corporate security and policy compliance requirements established by your IT teams.
+As your cloud adoption efforts expand to include mission-critical data and workloads, this agility may conflict with corporate security and policy compliance requirements established by your IT teams.
 This is especially true for large enterprises that have existing sophisticated governance and regulatory requirements.

 The Azure Virtual Datacenter approach aims to address these concerns earlier in the adoption lifecycle by providing models, reference architectures, sample automation artifacts, and guidance to help achieve a balance between developer and IT governance requirements during enterprise cloud adoption efforts.
 Central to this approach is the concept of a virtual datacenter itself: the implementation of isolation boundaries around your cloud infrastructure through the application of access and security controls, network policies, and compliance monitoring.